Oculus

 The inciting incident occurs at 12 minutes when Kaylie retrieves the Lasser Glass from auction and brings it to the family home.
 The mirror re-enters their lives, forcing Tim to confront what he's tried to forget.
 The presence of the mirror makes Tim's "normal life" impossible..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Tim agrees to stay and participate in Kaylie's experiment to prove the mirror's supernatural evil.
+This indicates the protagonist's commitment to Tim agrees to stay and participate in Kaylie's experiment to prove the mirror's supernatural evil.
 He actively chooses to engage with the mirror rather than walk away, crossing from his recovered life into the mirror's domain., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Kaylie realizes she cannot trust anything she sees, hears, or remembers.
 Her entire documentation plan has failed.
 The mirror has isolated them completely.
 Past shows young Tim shooting their father - the trauma that destroyed Tim.
-All hope of defeating the mirror dies., reveals the protagonist at their lowest point.
+All hope of defeating the mirror dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 82% of the runtime.
 Tim sees "Kaylie" approaching the mirror anchor point.
 He realizes the pattern - the mirror makes victims kill each other.
 He understands the truth, but this knowledge comes too late to save them.
 The synthesis is tragic recognition without power to act., demonstrating the transformation achieved throughout the journey.